eed3si9n/eed3si9n.com/original/gigahorse-010.md

 ### using functions

 The API design of Gigahorse is also influenced by that of [Dispatch Reboot][dispatch] by [@n8han][@n8han].
-In particular, Dispatch's uses function `Response => A` to transform the response from the beginning, while with WS API, you would map over the returned `Future`.
+In particular, Dispatch uses function `Response => A` to transform the response from the beginning, while with WS API, you would map over the returned `Future`.
 Gigahorse allows both styles, but the docs emphasizes the `http.run(r, f)`:

 <scala>
 val f = http.run(r, Gigahorse.asString andThen {_.take(60)})